dhellmann/pymotw-3/source/pwd/index.rst

 Querying All Users
 ==================

-To print a report of all of the "real" users on a system, including their home directories (where "real" is defined as having a name not starting with "``_``").
+This example prints a report of all of the "real" users on a system, including their home directories (where "real" is defined as having a name not starting with "``_``").
 To load the entire password database, use ``getpwall()``.
 The return value is a list with an undefined order, so it needs to be sorted before the report is printed.

 .. include:: pwd_getpwall.py
     :literal: